horacioxf/horacioxf/README.md

 Hello, my name is Horacio!

 - :nerd_face: I'm a cybersecurity grad student at WGU.
-- 🌱 I'm currently learning Security Operations (CompTIA CySA+) for school and CCNA in my free time.
+- 🌱 I'm currently working on HackTheBox's SOC Analyst role path and a Vulnerability Management Project using Tenable.
 - 📫 You can reach me through my linkedin.

 <h2>Cybersecurity Projects:</h2>